smartinrub/sergiomartinrubio.com/_posts/2018-05-07-storing-passwords-securely-with-bcrypt-and-java.md

     This method checks that an unencrypted password matches the one that was previously hashed and ensures that it is stored somewhere.

 ## Conclusion

+*BCrypt* is very good hash algorithm for preventing **rainbow table attacks** by keeping the *salt* as part of the output from the *BCrypt* function.
+The idea is that every password has an unique *salt* that is incorporated in the password hash so a hacker cannot create a rainbow table for every password, since a rainbow table works on the principle that more than one plain text password can have the same hash value.
+If a rainbow table wants to be generated, it will take an enormous amount of time, so it makes brute-forcing pointless.

+> A Rainbow table is a precomputed table that contains plaintext passwords and their corresponding hash values that can be used to find the text that generates a particular hash.
+Hackers can use it for cracking hashed passwords stored in a database.

 **Bcrypt** is 10,000 times slower than _sha1_ to run.
 If we have a machine that is able to run it in 100ms, this is probably fast enough for login, but it might be too slow if we want to execute _Bcrypt_ against a long list of passwords.
 In consequence, if a hacker wants to run _Bcrypt_ a billion times by using the same computational power, it will take 27,777 hours.